joshdean814/sop-blank-fill-game/README.md

 # sop-blank-fill-game
+### Use Permission
-By Josh Dean [u1313908] for Writing 3014 SOP Project
+Created by Josh Dean [u1313908] for Writing 3014 SOP Project.
+Use without permission or for a nonintended purpose is not allowed.

 ### Overview
 JavaScript(JS) localhost game for MadLibs style fill-in-the-blanks story generation.
 Meant for younger students to practice JS on, using this project as a starter template.
 Implementation only needs basic JS knowledge to be completed, and is limited to only one file.